 Kremlin can be compared to Hermitage in St Petersburg, which would still not be that popular on a St Petersburg city tour as Kremlin in Moscow.

 What is the Kremlin?

 The Moscow Kremlin includes:

 - 4 palaces: Great Kremlin Palace, State Kremlin Palace, Poteshny Palace and Terem Palace.
-For more palaces join us on a private tours St Petersburg, the city is a mecca for The Grandeuse.
+For more palaces join us on private tours in St Petersburg, the city is a mecca for The Grandeuse.

 - 4 cathedrals: Assumption Cathedral, Annunciation Cathedral, Archangel Cathedral and Cathedral of the Twelve Apostles in the Patriarch’s Palace.